 About 21 million Americans have hay fever, rhinitis or nasal allergies

 While these numbers paint a picture of just how many people live with allergies and asthma, they cannot depict the personal hardships and challenges that these conditions create.

 If you or a loved one are living with allergies or asthma, then you know how important it is to stay up to date on the latest news and guidelines regarding your conditions.

 In these uncertain times, organizations and healthcare providers are coming together to get people the information and treatment they need.

 How PlushCare Can Help

-At PlushCare, our mission is to make access to medical treatment simple, convenient and affordable through online consultations.
+At PlushCare, our mission is to make access to medical treatment simple, convenient, and affordable through online medical consultations.

 Our board-certified primary care doctors have an average of 15 years of experience and are all graduates from the top 50 U.S. medical schools.
 They commonly treat asthma and allergies; whether you need a referral for allergy testing, your prescription refilled, or want to try a new treatment plan, we are here to help.

-Click here for a remote appointment with one of our trusted doctors, or continue reading to find out more about allergies and asthma.
+You can book an appointment online with one of our trusted doctors, or continue reading to find out more about allergies and asthma.